ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 ## Downpatching Dark Souls III

-Follow instructions from the [speedsouls wiki](https://wiki.speedsouls.com/darksouls3:Downpatching).
+Follow instructions from the [speedsouls wiki](https://wiki.speedsouls.com/darksouls3:Downpatching) to download version 1.15.
 Your download command, including the correct depot and manifest ids, will be "download_depot 374320 374321 4471176929659548333"

 ## Installing the Archipelago mod